-6.1.4 Open-label maintenance period (up to additional 48 weeks or until the product becomes commercially available): Part C
+6.1.4 Open-label maintenance period (up to additional maximum 48 weeks or until the product becomes commercially available): Part C

-After completion of the open-label treatment period, patients who benefit from therapy without significant side effects will continue receiving pegcetacoplan 1080 mg s.c. twice weekly for a maximum of 48 additional weeks or until the product is commercially available.
+After completion of the open-label treatment period, patients who benefit from therapy without significant side effects will continue receiving pegcetacoplan 1080 mg s.c. twice weekly for a maximum of 48 additional weeks or until the product is commercially available, whichever occurs first.
+In the event that the commercial product is not yet available at the end of Part C, patients will be managed outside of the current study on a case-by-case basis, in accordance with applicable laws and regulations.